-New York City- WhiteBox is pleased to announce The Heart of the Matter, a traveling solo exhibition by Carlos Salas.
-An internationally renowned Colombian abstractionist, this show marks the artist’s first New York exhibition at WhiteBox.
-The stunning, multifaceted project is a compelling synthesis—with variations—of his most recent Museum of Contemporary Art Miami show ‘Latin America and the Global Imagination’.
+WhiteBox is pleased to announce The Heart of the Matter, a traveling solo exhibition by Carlos Salas.
+An internationally renowned Colombian abstractionist whose work has been on view at notable museums and art institutions, this show marks the artist’s first New York exhibition at WhiteBox.
+The stunning, multifaceted project is a compelling synthesis—with variations—of his most recent MOCA Miami show ‘Latin America and the Global Imagination’.

-Constantly questioning the very basis of what constitutes abstraction, Carlos Salas tests the limits of our personal understanding.
-Salas is responsible for essential advancements in furthering and decoding abstraction today.
-The artist’s blazing spirit is evident in his elaborate brush strokes that resemble scratches and scars that—while open to interpretation and analysis, eg, the Colombian environment at large—cannot hide the artist’s intensity, existential passion, and aesthetic genius.
+By constantly questioning the very basis of what constitutes abstraction while testing the limits of our personal understanding, Salas is responsible for essential advancements in furthering and decoding abstraction today.
+Salas’s blazing spirit is evident in his elaborate brush strokes that resemble scratches and scars that—while open to interpretation and analysis, eg, the Colombian environment at large—cannot hide the artist’s intensity, existential passion, and aesthetic genius.

 As a practical tool of communicating the viewer Salas’s origins in his abstract painting, the exhibition includes an interactive set of scattered video screens adroitly interspersed among his large abstract paintings.
 The film, dexterously and intimately directed by Ana Salas, the artist’s daughter, feeds visual fragments embodying the process, routine, and environment of the making of ‘Into the Abyss’, the centerpiece painting in the exhibition.

-Carlos Salas, born in 1957 in Pitalito, studied architecture in the Universidad de los Andes in Bogota and later painting at the École des Beaux-Arts in Paris.
-He has received multiple accolades in France and his native Colombia for his contributions to abstract art.
-At the age of 42 he was one of the youngest artist to ever present a retrospective at the Bogota Museum of Modern Art.
+Carlos Salas was born in 1957 in Pitalito in the south of Colombia.
+He studied architecture in the Universidad de los Andes in Bogota and later studied painting at the École des Beaux-Arts in Paris.
+He has received multiple accolades in France and his native Colombia for his contributions to abstract art, and at the age of 42 he was one of the youngest artist to ever present a retrospective at the Bogota Museum of Modern Art.
 Carlos Salas has been involved in promoting and diffusing art in alternative spaces, including Gaula (1991), Espacio Vacío (1996), and Mundo (2001-2011).
-Between 2001 and 2011, he was engaged in Mundo gallery and the production of Mundo magazine, releasing 40 publications.
+For ten years, he was engaged in Mundo gallery and the production of Mundo magazine, releasing 40 publications.